joshuawalker3/Var_Speed_Fan_With_LED_Strip/README.md

 # **Variable Speed Desk Fan with RGB LED for Use While Soldering**

 ## **Project Overview**
 An annoyance I’ve had while soldering is that the fumes from the flux burning off tends to drift directly in my face and up my nose.
 To solve this issue, I made this desktop fan.
-The fan is actually a PC chassis fan and the LED strip is a cheap LED strip I had lying around from an old PC build.
+The fan is actually a PC chassis fan and the LED strip is a cheap LED strip.
+Any strip will work as long as they have a 4 pin connection and are Common Anode.

 ## **Code**
 ### *Overview*